Skip to main content

 Teaching with i-Tree

-Photo of Teaching with iTree bookPLT’s new Teaching with i-Tree unit, designed for use with middle and high school students, includes three hands-on activities that engage students in discovering and analyzing the many ecosystem services that trees provide.
+Photo of Teaching with iTree bookPLT’s free Teaching with i-Tree unit, designed for use with middle and high school students, includes three hands-on activities that engage students in discovering and analyzing the many ecosystem services that trees provide.
 Students use the free, online i-Tree Design software – developed by the U.S. Forest Service – to calculate the dollar value of the benefits provided by a tree or a set of trees

 Exploring Environmental Issues: Focus on Forests